oracle/graal/docs/tools/insight/Insight-Manual.md

 To speed up the heap dumping process and optimize the resulting dump, it's possible to enable a memory cache.
 Objects whose properties are not changed between dumps to the cache are stored only once, reducing the resulting heap dump size.
-Add e.g. `--heap.cacheSize=1000` option to use a memory cache for 1000 events.
+Add (for example) the `--heap.cacheSize=1000` option to use a memory cache for 1000 events.
 By default, the cache is dumped to the file and cleared when full.
 That policy can be changed by `--heap.cacheReplacement=lru` option, which keeps the most recent dump events in the cache and drops the oldest ones when the cache size limit is reached.